GIS in Utah

-This site offers base layer GIS data and printable maps used by Utah BLM for statewide mapping needs.
+This site offers base layer GIS data used by Utah BLM for statewide mapping needs.

 No warranty is made by the Bureau of Land Management as to the accuracy, reliability, or completeness of these data for individual use or aggregate use with other data.

 Links to outside agencies and organizations are provided to assist users in obtaining GIS data.

 Please note: The BLM does not guarantee nor control the relevance, timeliness, or accuracy of materials provided by other agencies or organizations.
 The Federal Standards of Ethical Conduct prohibits the Bureau of Land Management from endorsing outside agencies and organizations.